 Even when you consider the protein-boosting effect of the garbanzo beans, lentils, peas, pea protein, alfalfa and flaxseed, this looks like the profile of a kibble containing a considerable amount of meat.

-Only Natural Pet PowerFusion is a meat-based dry dog food using a significant amount of named meat meals as its main sources of animal protein, thus earning the brand 5 stars.
+Only Natural Pet PowerFusion is a grain-free dry dog food using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.

 Only Natural Pet Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to this Only Natural Pet product line.
 If there are no recalls listed in this section, we have not yet reported any events.